brentrobbins/boostedwebgeek.com/_posts/2015-05-23-good-and-bad-design.md

 ---
 published: true
-title: Good and Bad Design
+title: Good and Bad and other Design
 ---